ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 Now we're going to write some code to address problems in the Rails caching system.
 We know that action caching is dependent on URLS.
-Fargment caching is dependent on the view being rendered.
+Fragment caching is dependent on the view being rendered.
 However, we know that both of these methods use `Rails.cache` under the covers to store content.
 We can use `Rails.cache` any where in our code.
-Unlike `caches_path`, `caches_action` and `cache` that will no hit the cache if `perform_caching` is set to false, the `Rails.cache` methods will **always** execute aganist the cache.
+Unlike `caches_path`, `caches_action` and `cache` that will no hit the cache if `perform_caching` is set to false, the `Rails.cache` methods will **always** execute against the cache.
 Ideally, it would be nice to create a simple observer for our models.
 What it would be cool if we had a class like this: